1. Knowledge Base

 How often do you update your Cloud?
 Will upgrades impact our website traffic or ability to use the product?

 Different components of our cloud are updated on a weekly or monthly basis, with critical and security updates occurring more frequently as appropriate.
-The upgrade cycle is designed to be seamless and invisible to you, with new code being tested on a single system before entering wide use and traffic serving systems being upgraded in a rolling fashion by stripe group.
-You may notice an upgrades only by a change in the version number or an in-product announcement of new features.
-We maintain a SiteSpect Cloud Status page which notes any upcoming upgrades or service affecting events.
+The upgrade cycle is designed to be seamless and invisible to you, with new code being tested on a single system before entering wide use.
+Traffic-serving systems are upgraded in a rolling fashion by stripe group.
+You may notice an upgrade only by a change in the version number or an in-product announcement of new features.
+We maintain a SiteSpect Cloud Status page (here) which announces any upcoming upgrades or service affecting events.
+On that page, you can subscribe to receive notifications when they appear.